Bill Good Marketing

 You can, however, go much deeper than this.

-• What problems or challenges are they experiencing that they feel they need to hire an advisor?
+• What problems or challenges are they experiencing that they feel they need to hire a financial planner for?

-• What kind of outcome or desires are they looking to fulfill?
+• What kind of outcome or desires are they looking to fulfill in their long-term financial goals?

 • What are they looking for in a financial advisor?
-Is it expertise, trust, or a friendly face?
+Is it expertise, trust, or a clear value proposition?

 • What kind of concerns do they have when hiring a financial advisor?
 What almost stopped them from hiring you in the first place?

-When you answer the deeper questions, you can understand your audience so well that you can anticipate what they need from you.
+When you answer the deeper questions, you can understand your audience so well that you can anticipate what they need from you—whether they are business owners, small business operators, retirees, or high net-worth individuals.

 This knowledge is the unfair advantage that will make you stand out from competitors.